Safeguard Now Protects Over 100,000 Workers Worldwide

 SPOKANE, Wash., Dec.
 10, 2025 /PRNewswire/ -- Safeguard, a global leader in connected safety solutions for workers exposed to electrical hazards, has officially surpassed a major milestone: 100,000+ workers worldwide are now protected through the Safeguard solutions ecosystem—powered by the Navigator connected safety software platform and Compass series of devices.

-From utility crews working in urban or urban or terrain to telecom technicians, construction teams, mining operations, arborists, and oil & gas workers, Safeguard continues to expand its mission to prevent serious injuries and save lives in the field.
+From utility crews working in urban or rural terrain to telecom technicians, construction teams, mining operations, arborists, and oil & gas workers, Safeguard continues to expand its mission to prevent serious injuries and save lives in the field.

 "This milestone represents far more than a number—it reflects our responsibility to protect workers out in the field and to give managers, supervisors, and command centers the real-time visibility they need to make faster, more informed decisions," said Tim Ledford, CEO.

-Note: Correction: An earlier version of this release required an update to the 2nd paragraph.